reshapiro/audio-fun/README.md

 Invoke these on a directory of hi-def files.
 The *sox* command must be on your PATH.

-<h2>24-16-inline</h2>
-This version replaces the existing files withe the down-sampled version  Use with caution.

 <h2>24-16-batch</h2>
 This version writes the down-sampled files to to a parallel directory which must be provided as the second argument.
-This directory will be created if necessary
+This directory will be created if necessary.

+<h2>24-16-inline</h2>
+This version <em>replaces</em> the existing files with the down-sampled version!
+Use with caution!!